jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ### Exercise #7 - Launching Our Micro Services Deployment with ```docker-compose```

+Step 1.
+Running ```docker-compose```

+Step 2.
+Validate the Demonstration app is running querying the OpenAPI Documentation user interface

+Step 3.
+Adding a initial User Administrator user to our demonstration application

+Step 4.
+Adding the BIGIP Administrator role to our demonstration application user

+Step 5.
+Adding a remote BIG-IP as a Trusted Device

+Step 6.
+Making a trusted iControl REST to the our application Device

+Step 7.
+Adding a Deployment including our Device

+Step 8.
+Making a trusted iControl REST to our application Deployment

 ### Exercise #8 - Installing iControlLX Extensions On Multiple Remote BIG-IPs

+Step 9, Uploading the AS3 iControlLX Extension to the demonstration application

+Step 10.
+Uploading the AS3 iControlLX Extension to a Deployment

 ### Exercise #9 - Making Trusted Declarations to Multiple Remote BIG-IPs

+Step 11.
+Get the version of the AS3 iControlLX Extension on all the Devices in your Deployment

 ---